tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 	}

 **Used in systems:**
-	* PedestrianLoadBakedSkinSystem
+	* LoadGPUSkinSystem
-	* PedestrianBakedTransitionAnimatorSystem
+	* CrowdAnimatorTransitionSystem
-	* PedestrianSittingBakedAnimatorSystem
+	* GPUSittingAnimatorSystem

 .. _pedestrianRagdoll: